model-checking/kani/rfc/src/rfcs/0007-global-conditions.md

 This last UI change will also be implemented for the terse output.

 **Global conditions which aren't enabled won't appear in the `GLOBAL CONDITIONS` section**.
-Their status will be computed regardless, and we may consider showing this status when the `--verbose` option is passed.
+Their status will be computed regardless[^status-computation], and we may consider showing this status when the `--verbose` option is passed.

 The documentation of global conditions will depend on how they're enabled, which depends on a case-by-case basis.
 However, we may consider adding a new subsection `Global conditions` to the `Reference` section that collects all of them so it's easier for users to consult all of them in one place.